risingwavelabs/risingwave-docs-legacy/docs/guides/risingwave-as-postgres-fdw.md

 ---
 id: risingwave-as-postgres-fdw
-title: Accessing RisingWave using a PostgreSQL Foreign Data Wrapper
+title: RisingWave as a PostgreSQL foreign data wrapper
-description: Accessing RisingWave using a PostgreSQL Foreign Data Wrapper
+description: A demo on accessing data stored in RisingWave from PostgreSQL
 slug: /risingwave-as-postgres-fdw
 ---

 A foreign data wrapper in PostgreSQL allows you to directly virtualize data stored in an external database as a local external table, also known as a foreign table.
 This tutorial will demonstrate how to interact between PostgreSQL and RisingWave.
-In this example, RisingWave will use CDC (Change Data Capture) to extract data from PostgreSQL, analyze it using a materialized view, then PostgreSQL will directly retrieve the computation results stored in RisingWave.
+In this example, RisingWave will use CDC (Change Data Capture) to extract data from PostgreSQL, and analyze it using a materialized view.
+Then PostgreSQL will directly retrieve the computation results stored in RisingWave.

 :::note Beta Feature
-RisingWave serving as a foreigh data wrapper of PostgreSQL is currently in Beta.
+RisingWave serving as a foreign data wrapper of PostgreSQL is currently in Beta.
 Please contact us if you encounter any issues or have feedback.
 :::

 ## Prerequisites